-- 42. A derivatives dealer that is a Canadian financial institution is exempt from the provisions of this Instrument set out in Appendix C if both of the following apply: - (a) the derivatives dealer is subject to and complies with the corresponding conduct and other regulatory provisions of its prudential regulator in connection with a transaction or other related activity; - (b) the derivatives dealer promptly notifies the regulator or, in Québec, the securities regulatory authority, of each instance of material non-compliance with a provision of this Instrument that is set out in Appendix C.
+- 42. (1) Except in British Columbia, a derivatives dealer that is a Canadian financial institution is exempt from the provisions of this Instrument set out in Appendix C if both of the following apply: - (a) the derivatives dealer is subject to and complies with the corresponding conduct and other regulatory provisions of its prudential regulator in connection with a transaction or other related activity; - (b) the derivatives dealer promptly notifies the regulator or, in Québec, the securities regulatory authority, of each instance of material non-compliance with a provision of this Instrument that is set out in Appendix C. - (2) In British Columbia, a derivatives dealer that is Canadian financial institution is exempt from the provisions of this Instrument set out in Appendix C, if the derivatives dealer promptly notifies the regulator in British Columbia of each instance of non-compliance with a provision of this Instrument that is set out in Appendix C, if the instance of non-compliance - (a) creates or created, in the opinion of a reasonable person, a risk of material harm to a derivatives party, - (b) creates or created, in the opinion of a reasonable person, a risk of material harm to capital markets, or - (c) is part of a pattern of non-compliance.